davidpasek/vcf-license-reporting/README.md

 cat vcf_db_init.mysql | mysql -u root --password=''
 ```
 Note 1: Root password to local MySQL is by default empty.

 Note 2: Do not change DB name, DB user, and DB password, because solution expects these hard coded information.
-If you change it, you have to cange it in the rest of scripts and integrations, It could be improved in the future by keeping this information in dedicated secure file.
+If you change it, you have to change it in the rest of scripts and various integrations.
+This constraint may be improved in the future by keeping MYSQL DB information in a dedicated secure file.

 #### Database Schema init
 In file "vcf_db_schema.mysql" is tested DB Structure.
 You can apply it into MySQL database "vcf" by following command ...